Paul Norman Thomas, MD is a super-spreader of lies about vaccines and one of a small number of anti-vax pediatricians.

 - repeated negligence and gross negligence in the practice of medicine;

-- knowingly making a false statement or representation on a matter;
+- willfully violating the law by knowingly making a false statement or representation on a matter;

 - failing to comply with a Board request; and